dsawod/audioclassifier/README.md

       - 1.1 Representing data as a time series
       - 1.2 Representing data as images (spectrograms)
       - 1.3 Display MFCC Features
+        - To display the MFCC features uncomment and run _displayMFCC("train",duration_to_read)
       - 1.4 Dimensionality Reduction Using PCA
+        - To display the MFCC PCA uncomment and run _displayMFCCPCA("train", duration_to_read)
   - Part 2: Classification
       - 2.1 SVM
       - 2.2 Neural Network